Cvoluj/inforce-task/README.md

 I hope it will work, afterall be patient

-## Install Postman or simmilar app to make JSON request
+## Install Postman or simillar app to make JSON request

 https://www.postman.com/downloads/